JAgOneill/-Company-Visualxr/README.md

 <b> -Company-Visualxr</b> <br>
 <b>It is a Web-based tool which helps Store/Restaurants to audit the branches with less hastle and in a secure manner .
-In this</b>,<b> Company-Visualxr</b> Company-Visualxr project i have developed a software which is helpful to generate & download the forms for audit with email & store doc features.
+In this</b>,<b> Company-Visualxr</b>  i have developed a software which is helpful to generate & download the forms for audit with email & store doc features.
 This project contains 4 modules
 <b>Admin</b>
 <b>Agents</b>